vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   find / -group groupname 2> /dev/null

 ..
-Tip :: Find files by wheel/ adm users.
+Tip :: Find files by wheel/ adm users or the users in the home directory.

 Execution of binary from Relative location than Absolute
 --------------------------------------------------------